What Is Organic SEO? And Why It’s a Game-Changer for Your Business

 Why is organic SEO important?

-Organic SEO matters because a staggering 75 percent of searchers don’t even click past the first page of results.
+Organic SEO matters in organic marketing because a staggering 75 percent of searchers don’t even click past the first page of results.
 If you’re not ranking highly, you guessed it — your website won’t get any traffic, which means your site will struggle to bring sales and leads to your business.

 Companies also need to pay attention to organic search engine optimization because users rely on search engines to find what they need.
 Over 90% of online experiences begin with a search engine, like Google.

 If you don’t appear at the top of organic search results, you’re giving away revenue.

 In fact, organic traffic captures more than 40% of revenue.
 Not to mention, search engines deliver a close rate that’s eight times higher than traditional marketing.
 Search is a valuable marketing channel that’s waiting to drive revenue for your business.

 You just have to start optimizing your site for organic SEO.

 How much does organic SEO cost?

 Prices for organic SEO depend on several factors, from your strategy’s aggressiveness to your SEO agency’s pricing model.
 On average, companies will invest $1500 to $5000 per month.
 If using organic SEO consulting services, rates range from $100 to $300 per hour.

 Let’s talk about how ranking works, and how organic SEO and Google are connected.